marcuscraske/marcuscraske-dot-com/website/_projects/project-sandbox.md

 selected: projects
 ---

-A 2D WebGL multi-player game, using websockets, with: basic AI, inventories, large open worlds, tile worlds, player-persistence, map-editor and more.
+A 2D WebGL multi-player engine and game, using websockets, with: basic AI, inventories, large open worlds, tile worlds, player-persistence, map-editor and more.

+This project was about solving various challenges, and was never intended to produce a playable game unfortunately!

 # Features